slom64/MyNotes/Active Directory/7. ADCS/0 Understand/1 Abusing Certificate Templates/ESC3 Understand.md

+Its same as `ESC2` but the difference is ESC2 has `AnyPurpos` EKU which mean it has has implicitly the OID of Enrollment Agent EKU.
+So ESC3 has less EKU but has the same attack path as ESC2.

 ESC3 , is to abuse Misconfigured `Enrollment Agent Templates `, which bears similarities to ESC1 and ESC2 .
 However, it involves exploiting a different Extended Key Usage (EKU) and necessitates an additional step to carry out the abuse.

 # Understand